birneylab/FEHAT/qc_analysis/README.md

 	9. SNR Top 5%
 	10. Signal Intensity Top 5%

 The output results directory (specified) will contain training metrics and qc parameter plots.
 The **decision tree evaluation** happens **automatically** via `medaka_bpm.analyse` if the tree has been trained as above.
+Currently, it adds a flag in the results-file, specifying if the tree assumes the result to be an error (flag=1) or not an error (flag=0).